 Living in his apartment in Southern California, Sean orchestrates adventures where players from around the world explore a ravaged, savage future America.
 However, the disaster that strikes when his game merges with the real world forces Sean to confront his self-inflicted departure from the life he once knew.
 The terrain of his past is intricately woven into the narrative, and as we follow Lance and Carrie, high school explorers from Florida, their journey intertwines with Sean’s as they move closer to understanding the consequences of their actions.

-‘Creature Feature’ Horror Short Story Collection
+20. ‘Creature Feature’ Horror Short Story Collection

 Why You Should Read It

-If you’re looking for a quick thrill, a collection of short horror stories available on Amazon and Kindle Unlimited is a must-read.
-This anthology features some of the best novelists in the genre, including Grady Hendrix with Ankle Snatcher, Chandler Baker’s Big Bad, Joe Hill’s The Pram, Josh Malerman’s It Waits in the Woods, Jason Mott’s Best of Luck, and Paul Tremblay’s In Bloom.
-These stories take innocent objects and situations, like a baby stroller, a space under the bed, or an algae-ridden pond, and transform them into sinister, bloody, gruesome, and bizarre elements.
-The whole collection can be devoured in one sitting, offering a chilling treat for horror fans.
+If you’re looking for a quick thrill, a collection of short horror stories available on Amazon and Kindle Unlimited is a offer you must-read books or novels.
+This out class anthology features some of the best novelists in the genre, including Grady Hendrix with Ankle Snatcher, Chandler Baker’s Big Bad, Joe Hill’s The Pram, Josh Malerman’s It Waits in the Woods, Jason Mott’s Best of Luck, and Paul Tremblay’s In Bloom.

 The writers featured here really know how to scare their readers.
 Each story is a perfect blend of tension and horror, with unexpected twists that keep you at the edge of your seat.
 This collection is a great way to enjoy some of today’s best horror stories, as each tale builds a world that is haunting yet entirely fascinating.
 Whether you’re into supernatural thrillers or disturbing situations, this collection brings it all in one place.
 It’s definitely one of the absolute best choices for anyone seeking a horror fix.

-Come Closer by Sara Gran
+19. Come Closer by Sara Gran

 Page Count: 168 Pages